kennethvuongcode/LiDAR-SLAM/README.txt

 You may find all relevant code in this repository, please ensure you have the proper libraries installed.
 An easy way to accomplish this is through Conda.

-A paper describing my implementation and results can be found in the "LiDAR Based SLAM for Differential Drive Robots" pdf.
+A paper describing the equipment used, my implementation, and results can be found in the "LiDAR Based SLAM for Differential Drive Robots" pdf.
 Thank you!